jrowberg/bluegiga/2013-01-22 Rennaissance IO/README.md

 Presentation slides in Microsoft Powerpoint 2010 format.

+### BLE_Stack_API_Reference_v2.2.pdf

+Full BGAPI reference manual.
+Heavy on technical details, light on example code.

+### BLE112_Datasheet.pdf

+Official datasheet for the BLE112 module.

+### DKBLE112_Schematic.pdf

+Complete schematic for the DKBLE112 development kit board, including details about the SPI display and accelerometer on board.
+Excellent reference for your own projects.

 ### BLEMailbox_Xcode.zip

 Xcode project to go along with the light-sensitive mail delivery sensor demo